SerhiiCho/tiny-logger/README.md

 #### Available options

 - `pos` - Show position of the logger.
-In which class, file and on what line number it is.
+In which file and on what line number it is.
 It is useful when you're debugging, to not forget where you put your logger.
 See the example of output:

 ```text
 [2020-01-12 04:09:16] info: Some log message goes here